Life as a Church School

 Our school is very proud of our collective prayer time and we say them together as part of our worship.
-We start our worship with our Candle Prayer.
+We start our worship with an invitation to all adults and children to join our Candle Prayer.
 When praying, we also light a candle to highlight the start of our worship together and also to represent Jesus as the light of the world.
 We close worship with our school prayer.
 The word highlighted in red changes with each half term as it links to the Christian value that we are focused on as a whole school community.

 Our Candle Prayer

 we pray for all the members of our school and church community.

 We ask that you guide us all through the day and keep us safe.

 Our School Prayer

 This is our school, let courage dwell here.

 Love of life itself and love of God.

 Let us remember that as many hands build a house,

 One of the ways that we have shared the Christian values of our school with parents and carers is through using our Home School Values resource.
 The value that is shared at home reflects the focus for our worship in school over that half term.
 Further information on this can be found by clicking here.